atoms-ufrj/polybuild/README.md

 ### Criteria

-The concise writing of microstructures of all chains demands a code that can represent single molecules or polymer chains with any architecture.
-Here a coding system is proposed for linear chains, since this is the scope of the simulations of the present article.
-Each block is represented by two pieces of information: the first one specifies the type of particle that constitutes the block and the second represents the block length, which must necessarily be a cardinal number.
-For example, A5B5 represents a diblock-type oligomer, consisting of a block with five beads of type A attached to a block with five beads of type B.
+Here a coding system is proposed for linear chains.
+Each block is represented by two pieces of
+information: the first one specifies the type of particle that constitutes the block and the second represents the block length, which must necessarily be a cardinal number.
+For example, 'A 5 B 5' represents a diblock-type oligomer, consisting of a block with five beads of type A attached to a block with five beads of type B.
 This coding is a representation of the structural formula of the molecule, so that it encloses all compositional information and the connectivity between the component particles of the molecule.
 However, it does not carry any conformational information, which is also necessary for the